Swimming Holes in Utah

 Frequently Asked Questions

-How many swimming holes are in UT?
+How many swimming holes are in Utah?

-Our directory lists 7 natural swimming destinations in UT, spanning 4 water types: Lakes (2), Creek/Falls (1), Falls (1), Hot Springs (1).
+Our directory lists 7 natural swimming destinations in Utah, spanning 4 water types: Lakes (2), Creek/Falls (1), Falls (1), Hot Springs (1).
 Of these, 1 (14%) are free to access and 6 require an entry fee or parking pass.

-UT's 7 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools, and waterfall plunge pools.
+Utah's 7 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools, and waterfall plunge pools.
 Notable water bodies include Calf Creek, Fremont River/Freemont Falls, Homestead Crater Hot Spring, Lake Powell (Colorado River), Varies - see below.

-Which swimming holes in UT are free?
+Which swimming holes in Utah are free?

-1 of the 7 swimming holes in UT (14%) are listed as free to access.
+1 of the 7 swimming holes in Utah (14%) are listed as free to access.
 The remaining 6 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across UT's listed sites, summer tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across Utah's listed sites, summer tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Spring-fed pools in the state often maintain consistent temperatures year-round.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-6 officially managed sites in UT typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+6 officially managed sites in Utah typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in UT do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in Utah do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 6 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.